Ayushkuruvilla/Energy_consumption/README.md

 📄 mc_experiment.py        # Main script to execute multiple randomized runs and manage the experiment 📄 minecraft.py            # Script to simulate Minecraft runthrough with/without shaders ( Run 60 times)
-📄 ebridge.py              # EnergyBridge integration script for collecting energy consumption data 📄 vis.py                  # Script to generate visualizations from the results 📁 minecraft_output/       # Stores experimental results from the second set of runs 📁 experiments/            # Contains other experiments tested out by the team
+📄 ebridge.py              # EnergyBridge integration script for collecting energy consumption data 📄 new_vis.py                  # Script to generate visualizations from the results 📁 minecraft_output/       # Stores experimental results from 60 runs of minecraft
+📁 experiments/            # Contains other experiments tested out by the team
 ```